Fr4cK5/spear/README.md

 # Configuration

-**All of this would not have been possible without GroggyOtter's JSON parsing library: `jsongo.ahk`**
+**All of this would not have been possible without GroggyOtter's JSON parsing library: `jsongo.ahk`.**

 **Note: Some values contain a `{}`.
 This is a placeholder for a dynamically generated value.
 Do not remove it.
 Any text outside of it however can be changed.**